binchensun/personal-website/content/authors/sabastian_fernandes/_index.md

 ---
 # Display name
-title: Sarthak Mital
+title: Sabastian Fernandes
 weight: 71

 # Username (this should match the folder name)
 authors:
-- sarthak_mital
+- sabastian_fernades

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Undergraduate Student
+role: UG Research Assistant

 # Organizations/Affiliations
 organizations: